-A post-graduate degree in cyber security is a valued commodity among IT professionals these days.
+A graduate degree in cyber security is a valued commodity among IT professionals.
 But research and theory are a bit different from practice and experience.
-Enter the cyber security student competition phenomenon – structured gamification events that place students into “real-world” scenarios where they test their skills against each other.
+Enter the cyber security student competition –– structured gamification events that place students into “real-world” scenarios where they test their skills against each other.

 “In an attack-defense CTF, competitors attempt to compromise systems and services with known vulnerabilities,” IBM ethical hacking test engineer John Clarke writes in his SecurityIntelligence.com article, “Capture the Flag Competitions Can Help Close the Security Skills Gap.”

 “Once a team has compromised a system,” Clarke continues, “it must then defend that system against opposing teams.
 Participants perform the actions of a red team (attackers) and switch to the blue team (defenders) seamlessly.
 This game can be continuous and run for many days.”

 Benefits of Cyber Security Competitions

 According to NICE, there are numerous benefits individuals can gain by participating in a cyber security competition.
 Several of these benefits directly affect professionals in the cyber security industry.
 These competitions can:

 - Provide access to mentoring, resources and job opportunities

 - Offer opportunities to identify talent